ultralytics/kinect/README.md

 # Licensing Options ⚖️

 This software is available under the **AGPL-3.0 License**, an [OSI-approved](https://opensource.org/license/agpl-v3) open-source license emphasizing transparency and collaboration.
-This license is ideal for students, researchers, and enthusiasts.
+This license is ideal for students, researchers, and enthusiasts looking to experiment and share their work.
 You can find the full license details in the [LICENSE](LICENSE) file.

-For commercial use cases, Ultralytics offers an **Enterprise License**.
-This allows seamless integration of our software into your commercial products and services, bypassing the open-source requirements of AGPL-3.0.
-Learn more about commercial licensing options at [Ultralytics Licensing](https://www.ultralytics.com/license).
-Understanding different [open-source licenses](https://opensource.org/licenses) can be helpful.
+For commercial use cases requiring integration into proprietary products and services, Ultralytics offers an **Enterprise License**.
+This license bypasses the open-source requirements of AGPL-3.0, providing flexibility for commercial deployment.
+Learn more about our commercial licensing options at [Ultralytics Licensing](https://www.ultralytics.com/license).

 # Stay Connected! 🌐